“Watch the paint!”

 That moment was a poignant one for me, and one that I’ve thought a lot about since returning home in August: How are A and his family?
 Where are they now?
 And how A’s question—can I help—summarizes so much of the experience for me.

 Immigration is an issue that has deep roots in the Jewish experience.
 Many of the women I traveled with during this trip expressed frustration at not knowing what to do, or how; they came on this trip because they felt compelled as members of the Jewish community to welcome the stranger, and yet were overwhelmed by the sheer weight and complexity of the problem.
-Over the three days we spent in San Diego we kept returning to what we could do, how we could bring what we’d seen and experienced back to Boston to have local impact in this national conversation.
+Over the three days we spent in San Diego we kept returning to what we could do and how we could bring what we’d experienced back to Boston to have local impact in this national conversation.

 It was a natural conversation to have, sitting with my colleagues from JFS Metrowest and JCRC in the shelter that JFS of San Diego created from nothing as a grassroots initiative last October, after learning that immigrants in their city had nowhere to go after being released from detention.
 They have moved six times to larger shelters to meet the need, working with partners across organizations and fields to provide holistic care in a stunning demonstration of the simple maxim that we can do more if we do it together.